nilu1996/test/README.md

-No, Given key is for kind future used.
-It will start working from March 18,2023.

-I spend a lot time to activate this key, feel something is not correct from side.

-Then, I asked Paul to join the call and checked with him.

-Key will not be available imedialty it will start working from March 18, 2023.

-Paul is sharing details on same mail thred we are in with Jack to followup.
+The provided key is intended for future use and will become active starting March 18, 2023.
+After spending considerable time attempting to activate the key, I became concerned that there might be an issue from our end.
+Consequently, I invited Paul to join our call and sought clarification from him.
+Paul confirmed that the key will not be immediately available and reiterated that it is scheduled to commence functionality on March 18, 2023.
+He is currently sharing additional details within the same email thread we are engaged in, and Jack will be following up accordingly.